oscarwong67/shobot/README.md

 * !ud (word) - looks up the Urban Dictonary definition of a word or phrase

-* !quotes or !quote - Provides a random famous quote.

-* !help - links back to this page.
+* d!help - links back to this page.